bugsnag/bugsnag-symfony/example/symfony64/README.md

 # Running BugSnag with Symfony 6

 This example shows how to integrate BugSnag with Symfony 6.
 Full instructions on how to set BugSnag up with Symfony can be found in [the official BugSnag documentation](https://docs.bugsnag.com/platforms/php/symfony/).
+Symfony 6.4 requires PHP 8.1.0 or higher.
+Alternatively, you can run this using Docker.

 ## Using Docker